solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   If there are inconsistencies, discard the parts that are inconsistent.

-Repeat 2 and 3 until you've gone through all the parts and you're satisfied with the answer.
+Repeat 2 and 3 until you have gone through all the parts and you are satisfied with the answer.

 ### Temperature